 This page will be long.
 If you'd prefer to skip to each origin's page, scroll to the bottom.

 You’ve been forewarned!
 The global chocolate supply chain is, to understate things, very complicated.
 We’ve done our best to break it down for you in a way we think makes sense without making your head hurt too much or worse, dumb the information down.
-Alas, we are small chocolate maker with limited resources, so consider this a work in progress.
+Alas, we are a small chocolate maker with limited resources, so consider this a work in progress.

 Still with us?
 Good.

-The following pages offer a look into each of the producers we work with, some stories about our relationship with them, what we pay for their cacao, and what the supply chain from farmer to us looks like.
+The following pages offer a look into each of the producers we work with, some stories about our relationship with them, what we pay for their cacao, and what the supply chain from farmer to Raaka looks like.

 But wait, there’s more!

 There’s actually quite a bit more.
 But we trust you’re curious, so we’re going to dive right in.
 See, those three principles are deceptively simple.
 When we talk about cacao trade, we’re talking about working with micro-economies with different needs.
-We’re not just talking about comparing apples to oranges, we’re talking about comparing them to bananas, peaches, mangos, and blueberries, too.
+We’re not just talking about comparing apples to oranges, we’re talking about comparing them to bananas, peaches, mangoes, and blueberries, too.
 While the data we’ve published here tells a story, some context is required to understand it.

 As individuals who like to think of themselves as responsible, we kindly insist you bear with us and read through these pages to familiarize yourself with some concepts and terms.